rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-ingress-proxy/index.md

 ##### HAProxy TCP listeners

-The terraform module `deploy-haproxy-configuration` can be used to deploy key-values to Consul for configuring TCP listeners.
+The terraform module `deploy-ingress-proxy-configuration` can be used to deploy key-values to Consul for configuring TCP listeners.

 {{< more "secondary">}}